svlentink/myhugoblogs/blog.lent.ink/content/post/rethinking-education.md

 - want to learn just enough to pass an exam

-## Opportunities
+### Opportunities

-New curriculum creating and examination institution are possible.
+New curriculum creating and examination institutions are possible.
 One could choose to
-give certificates for partial exams and that a diploma for a subject requires that all partial exams are done successfully within timeframe X with a maximum of Y retakes.
+give certificates for partial exams and a diploma for a subject requires that all partial exams are done successfully within timeframe X with a maximum of Y retakes.

 New entities who would want to compete with the elite colleges,